RehanShariffSM25/RehanShariffSM/1st Question/README.md

-# Django Signal Synchronous Execution Test
+## Topic: Django Signals
+## Question 1:
+By default, are Django signals executed synchronously or asynchronously?
 This project demonstrates that Django signals are executed synchronously by default.

 Steps:

-1. Ensure Django is installed and configured.
-2. Set up the project and app as described.
-3. Run `python test_signals.py` to observe the behavior.
+Run  test_signals_synchronous.py  to observe the behavior.

-## Expected Output
+## Expected Output:
 Signal received.
 Simulating long task...
 Signal task completed.
 Total time taken: 5.02 seconds

 The output shows that the main script execution waits for the signal handler to complete, confirming synchronous execution.